rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

 2. Reboot the appliance.

-3. When the firewall name and login prompt appears, enter the username, **maintainer** (lower case format).
+3. When the firewall name and login prompt appears, enter the username, **maintainer** (lowercase format).
 You might have only 14 seconds to enter the username and password, so be prepared to copy and paste the credentials to save time.

-4. Enter the password, which is **bcpb** and the serial number of the firewall (where the letters of the serial number are in upper case format).
+4. Enter the password, which is **bcpb**, and the serial number of the firewall (where the letters of the serial number are in uppercase format).
 For
    example: **bcpbFGT60C4G18817022**.

 5. If Virtual domains (VDOMs) are enabled, skip to step 7.
-If VDOMs are not enabled, enter the following commands to login with the **maintainer**
+If VDOMs are not enabled, enter the following commands to log in with the **maintainer**
    account:

         config system admin